Javich23/Deli-cious-Sandwiches/README.md

 ## Acknowledgements
 This program was built in a group effort.
 Contributors are Carlos Arteaga, Javier Chavez and Anne Koehler.
-We also want to thank Mohammed Ahmed and Paul Kimball for their help in finishing the project.
+We also want to thank Mohammed Ahmed and Paul Kimball for their help in finishing this project.